What is Independent Legal Advice?

 Independent legal advice is a requirement for spouses who enter into a Minutes of Settlement respecting the division of family property.
 Essentially, both spouses must meet with their own lawyer, who will advise them of their legal rights.

-Separating spouses do not need to attend Court to divide their property.
+In Alberta, separating spouses do not need to attend Court to divide their family property.
 If they are able to work it out between themselves, Section 37 of the Family Property Act allows them to enter into an family property agreement.
 However, for this agreement to be binding it must conform to the “formal requirements” outlined in Section 38.